pyglet/pyglet/doc/programming_guide/image.rst

 many additional formats can be supported.   pyglet also includes built-in codecs for loading PNG and BMP without external dependencies.

-In addition to loading , pyglet also supports the following operations for both OpenGL textures and framebuffers:
+In addition to loading, pyglet also supports the following operations for both OpenGL textures and framebuffers:

-* conversion to pyglet image objects
+* converting to pyglet image objects
 * saving to disk as screenshots
 * manipulation as image data
-* conversion to raw pixel :py:class:`bytes`
+* converting to :py:class:`bytes` of raw pixel data

 For most users, the :py:class:`~pyglet.sprite.Sprite` class is the best way to draw an image.
 One or more instances may draw the same image data with